 STDEV P vs STDEV S

-STDEV.P is a function specifically designed for calculating the standard deviation of a complete population in Excel.
-It takes into account every single data point in a dataset to provide an exact measure of variability.
+The STDEV.P function is used to calculate the standard deviation of a population.
+It can provide an exact measure of variability.

 =STDEV.P(number1, [number2], …)